Meggie Dougherty Howard: International career

-In November 2011, Howard was called up to the United States under-15 team.
+In November 2011, Dougherty Howard was called up to the United States under-15 team.
 In April 2016 she was called up to the under-23 training camp in Charlottesville, Virginia that featured only collegiate players.
 The following month she was part of the 20-player roster that won the U23 Nordic Tournament.
-In January 2017 Howard was again called up to the under-23 team, the first camp of the year that included a mixture of top players from the U.S. youth teams, elite college players and four NWSL players.
+In January 2017 Dougherty Howard was again called up to the under-23 team, the first camp of the year that included a mixture of top players from the U.S. youth teams, elite college players and four NWSL players.
 It was overseen by senior team head coach Jill Ellis to evaluate players for potential senior call-ups.